Evidence-Augmented Policy Optimization with Reward Co-Evolution for Long-Context Reasoning: Related Work

 \subsection{Long-Context Reasoning}

-Long-context reasoning is a prominent area of focus in the development of LLMs, as the length of the context window determines the upper limit of a model's single-pass reasoning capabilities.
-To mitigate these challenges, current mainstream approaches generally fall into four categories: 1) Retrieval-Augmented Generation (RAG) \cite{DBLP:conf/iclr/0008PWM0LSBSC24, DBLP:conf/acl/JinLDZZWLQD25}, which relies on external retrievers that may become bottlenecks; 2) Agent-based Frameworks \cite{DBLP:conf/nips/Zhang0CPZA24, DBLP:journals/corr/abs-2509-06436}, which decompose contexts via multiple agents but incur high computational latency; and 3) Architectural Modifications \cite{DBLP:conf/iclr/ChenQTLL0J24, DBLP:conf/icml/DingZZXSX0Y24}, such as extended attention windows, which often struggle with complexity constraints.
-Distinct from these external or structural patches, our research focuses on 4) Supervised Fine-Tuning or Reinforcement Learning \cite{DBLP:conf/acl/TianZCWZZ25, DBLP:journals/corr/abs-2505-17667, DBLP:journals/corr/abs-2502-20790, DBLP:journals/corr/abs-2510-19363}, enhancing the model's intrinsic capacity to reason over long contexts efficiently.
+Long-context reasoning is a prominent area of focus in the development of LLMs, as the context window determines the upper limit of a model's single-pass reasoning capabilities.
+Mainstream approaches generally fall into four categories: 1) Retrieval-Augmented Generation (RAG) \cite{DBLP:conf/iclr/0008PWM0LSBSC24, DBLP:conf/acl/JinLDZZWLQD25}, which relies on external retrievers that may become bottlenecks; 2) Agent-based Frameworks \cite{DBLP:conf/nips/Zhang0CPZA24, DBLP:journals/corr/abs-2509-06436}, which decompose contexts via multiple agents but incur high computational latency; and 3) Architectural Modifications \cite{DBLP:conf/iclr/ChenQTLL0J24, DBLP:conf/icml/DingZZXSX0Y24}, which often struggle with complexity constraints.
+Distinct from these patches, our research focuses on 4) Reinforcement Learning (RL).
+Recent long-context RL methods primarily rely on sparse outcome signals or data enhancements.
+For instance, LongReward \cite{DBLP:conf/acl/ZhangHLCHNHDFL25} optimizes automated outcome metrics via DPO, LoongRL \cite{DBLP:journals/corr/abs-2510-19363} synthesizes complex reasoning data for standard GRPO, and QwenLong-l1 \cite{DBLP:journals/corr/abs-2505-17667} mitigates instability in outcome-based training.
+While effective, they inherently struggle with ungrounded reasoning.
+EAPO distinguishes itself by injecting dense, process-oriented supervision directly into the RL framework to explicitly tackle this challenge.